 Not only the animals but also the people who work leather suffer in many cases.
-To make leather or fur durable, they have to be treated with many toxic chemicals such as sulfuric acid.
+In order to make conventional leather or fur durable, they have to be treated with many toxic chemicals such as sulfuric acid.
 The production steps and slaughter are also often a psychological burden for people.

 In order to protect people and the environment, many well-known designers aim to discover innovative materials in the process of manufacturing vegan clothing and accessories.
 Materials that make the use of animal products completely superfluous.
 Alternative leather variants made from recycled plastics such as polyester are more water- and energy-efficient in their production, which protects the environment.
 No chemicals are used in production for this purpose.